sigp/lighthouse/book/src/redundancy.md

 ## Redundant Beacon Nodes

+The Lighthouse validator client can be configured to use multiple redundant beacon nodes.

-The `lighthouse bn --beacon-nodes` flag allows one or more comma-separated values:
+The `lighthouse vc --beacon-nodes` flag allows one or more comma-separated values:

 1. `lighthouse vc --beacon-nodes http://localhost:5052`
 1. `lighthouse vc --beacon-nodes http://localhost:5052,http://192.168.1.1:5052`